eyvonec/TechNova_Trend_and_Strategy_Analysis/README.md

 ### Loyalty Program
-Among the 32,501 loyalty members, the customer lifetime value (CLV), which evaluates how valuable a customer is over time , is significantly lower than non-members, averaging only $242.75, compared to $313.37 for non-members.
-This indicates that loyalty members do not contribute as much long-term value as expected.
+Among the 32,501 loyalty members, the average customer lifetime value (CLV) is only $242.75—significantly lower than the $313.37 observed for non-members.
+This disparity suggests that loyalty members are not delivering the long-term value expected.

-Additionally, loyalty members have fewer total orders (32,789) and average order value ($240.62) compared to non-members (48,071; $274.66).
-Members also exhibit a refund rate of 6.39%, which is higher than non-members (4.16%).
-Across 2019 to 2021 (2022 didn't have any refund), all the members had higher refund rate, especially in 2020, members had 13% refund while non-members only had 7%, indicating that a positive correlation between loyalty program and refund rate.
+Key observations include:

+- **Order Volume & Value:**
+  - Loyalty members placed 32,789 total orders with an average order value of $240.62, compared to 48,071 orders and an average order value of $274.66 for non-members.

+- **Refund Rates:**
+  - Members exhibit a refund rate of 6.39%, notably higher than the 4.16% for non-members.
+  - This trend persists across 2019 to 2021—with 2020 being particularly striking, as members had a 13% refund rate versus 7% for non-members—suggesting a correlation between membership and increased refunds.

+- **Product-Specific Trends:**
-Surprisingly, the customers who purchases headphones and webcams tend to join the loyalty program (more than 55% join rate), especially in 2022 customers who bought Bose Headphones all join the loyalty program.
+  - A majority of customers purchasing headphones and webcams (over 55%) join the loyalty program.
+  - In 2022, every customer who bought Bose Headphones became a loyalty member.

+- **Repeat Purchase Behavior:**
-The most concerning trend is that 99.53% of loyalty members make only a single purchase while the repeat purchase rate for non-members is 23x higher (10.67%), comparing to 0.47% for members.
-The purchase frequency calculated by averaging the total orders is higher for non-members (1.14), comparing to 1.01 for members.
-This suggests that many customers may be joining the loyalty program solely to take advantage of some one-time offer like discounts, without remaining engaged with the company.
+  - A staggering 99.53% of loyalty members made only a single purchase, while non-members exhibited a 10.67% repeat purchase rate.
+  - The average purchase frequency is 1.01 for members compared to 1.14 for non-members.

+These findings indicate that many customers may be joining the loyalty program solely to access one-time offers like discounts, without engaging in repeat purchases or long-term relationships with TechNova.

-Based on the analysis, TechNova’s loyalty program is failing to drive long-term customer engagement or increase revenue.
-Instead of encouraging repeat purchases, it appears to attract deal-seekers who exploit one-time benefits without fostering sustained customer loyalty.
+In summary, the current loyalty program appears to be failing in its goal of driving sustained customer engagement and revenue growth, instead attracting deal-seekers who do not contribute significant long-term value.

 ![Repeat Purchase Rate  ](https://github.com/user-attachments/assets/7ad13329-5a73-4e83-b717-9200a63f8b32)

 ### Marketing Channel
-Among the 92,527 customers, only 4,902 are repeating customers while the average order value by returning customers ($422.34) is 1.7x higher than new customers ($250.16).
+Among 92,527 customers, only 4,902 are repeat buyers, yet returning customers boast an average order value (AOV) of $422—approximately 1.7 times higher than the $250 recorded for new customers.

-The direct marketing channel is the most effective, generating the highest total sales ($17.48M) and the most orders (62,854) with a strong average order value (AOV) of $278.06.
-The null (unattributed) category follows with significant sales ($7.26M) and a comparable AOV ($256.94), suggesting a need to track its origin.
-Affiliate marketing has the highest AOV ($317.85), indicating high-value transactions despite lower order volume (2,102).
-Email marketing drives a decent number of orders (13,832) but has a relatively low AOV ($177.79), while social media contributes fewer orders (1,012) but maintains a moderate AOV ($234.64).
+**Marketing Channel Performance:**

+- **Direct Marketing:**
+  Generates the highest total sales of $17.48M and 62,854 orders, with a strong AOV of $278.

+- **Unattributed (Null) Category:**
+  Accounts for significant sales of $7.26M and an AOV of $256, highlighting a need for better tracking of its origins.

+- **Affiliate Marketing:**
+  Despite a lower order volume of 2,102, it achieves the highest AOV at $317, indicating high-value transactions.

+- **Email Marketing:**
+  Drives a healthy number of orders (13,832) but with a relatively low AOV of $177.

+- **Social Media:**
+  Contributes fewer orders (1,012) while maintaining a moderate AOV of $234.

 Unknown sources have minimal impact.
 Improving attribution tracking and optimizing lower-performing channels could enhance overall effectiveness.

-The conversion rate per market channel does not vary a lot across the years.
-However, affiliate program performed the best (100%) compared to the social meida (ranked the 2nd), direct, and email.
-In 2020, all the marketing channels perform worse than the other 4 years, which might be relate to the chaos caused by the pandemic when marketing activities might reduced.
+**Conversion Rate Insights:**

+- Conversion rates across channels have remained relatively stable over the years (over 99%).
+- The affiliate program stands out with a 100% conversion rate, outperforming social media, direct marketing, and email.
+- In 2020, all channels experienced a dip in performance—likely due to pandemic-related disruptions in marketing activities.

 ![Conversion rate per marketing channel](https://github.com/user-attachments/assets/5551cb81-88ef-41b7-95f4-a438465ad097)